noriyoshiabe/NASequencer/doc/en/mml.md

 ### Repeat
 Indicates repeat phrase with `/:[<Number of repeat count>] ... / ... :/`.
-If <Number of repeat count> is omitted, repeat count will be twice.
+If &lt;Number of repeat count&gt; is omitted, repeat count will be twice.
 In last loop of repeating, if '/' is there, exit from loop.
 '/' can be omitted.